 • Athletes are entitled to a part in equitable distribution of revenue they help generate.

-• Athletes’ control over their intellectual property rights and data is an important issue that needs to be recognized and respected by sport organizations.
+• Athletes’ control over their intellectual property rights and data is an important issue that needs to be recognized and respected by sport organisations.

-• Sport organizations cannot abuse their position by restricting athletes’ commercial rights and freedoms.
+• Sport organisations cannot abuse their position by restricting athletes’ commercial rights and freedoms.

 High-level sport can generate substantial revenues and as an economic activity, is subject to the application of EU Law.
-The economic value of professional sport is built upon the work and performances of athletes and they need to be remunerated fairly.
-But in addition to that, athletes are entitled to a share of resources they help generate.
-Situation where many sport organizations not only don’t pay for the labour of athletes participating, but also don’t redistribute the wealth they helped create directly back to them, is unacceptable.
+The economic value of professional sport is built upon the work and performances of athletes, and they need to be remunerated fairly, including receiving a share of resources they help generate.
+Situation where many sport organisations do not pay for the labour of athletes participating and do not redistribute the wealth they helped create directly back to them is unacceptable.

-The use and transfer of athletes’ personal data collected in the course of their professional activity, including medical records, needs to comply with the law.
+The use and transfer of athletes’ personal data collected in the course of their professional activity needs to comply with the law.
 Such data cannot be used, transferred or marketed without the explicit consent of the athlete.
-Finally the athlete, like any citizen under the data protection regulations, has the right to access data held on them and to correct any mistakes as well as the right for their data to be deleted.
+Finally, the athlete, like any citizen under the data protection regulations, has the right to access data held on them and to correct any mistakes as well as the right for their data to be deleted.

-The economic rights of athletes, particularly their commercial freedom and the right to work, is sometimes restricted by their national and international federations, who claim the monopoly in the organization of sport competitions.
-Athletes must have a #ChanteToCompete and an opportunity to participate in commercial events if they so choose.
-The so-called “European model of sport” cannot be a justification for restricting athletes’ rights as citizens and workers, such as the freedom of movement and protection against the abuse of a dominant position of an employer.
+The economic rights of athletes, particularly their commercial freedom and the right to work, is sometimes restricted by their national and international federations, who claim the monopoly in the organisation of sport competitions.
+It is unacceptable for sport organisations to abuse their dominant market position in detriment of athlete rights.
+Athletes must have a #ChanceToCompete and an opportunity to participate in commercial events.

-Commercial interests of federations and leagues mean that athletes can get caught in a position of conflict between their employers and their national team, which can be detrimental for the players and the sport itself.
+Commercial interests of federations and leagues and the congested competition calendar may also lead to a situation in which athletes get caught in a position of conflict between their employers and their national team, which can be detrimental for the players and the sport itself.
 Athletes’ freedom of choice should always be respected.

 • Athlete associations and player unions must be involved in cooperation against match-fixing at national, European and international level.